NeroReflex/Gishiki/Documentation/docs/usage/logging.md

 the user will never notice the creation of a log entry.

 ## Priority
-You know... priorities are important in software development as they are in real life.
+Priorities are important as in software development as in real life.

 To help you better organizing your priorities you can change the default priority of a log entry: